theophilelouvel/personal-site/posts/making-recursion-simple-again.md

 All code examples are written in JavaScript, but bare in mind that recursion is a programming concept and is in no way language dependent.

-## To understand recursion, one must first understand recursion
+## To understand recursion, one must first understand recursion iphone

 The first thing to understand is that recursion is nothing but a convenient syntax that allows for less verbose code in order to perform a given operation.